emiliaverse/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that adds execute permission to all subdirectories A script that creates a directory with permission
 A script that changes the group owner
+A script that changes the owner and group owner